boniface/corda/docs/source/key-concepts-node.rst

 .. topic:: Summary

    * *A node is JVM run-time with a unique network identity running the Corda software*
-   * *The node has three interfaces with the outside world:*
+   * *The node has two interfaces with the outside world:*

       * *A network layer, for interacting with other nodes*
       * *RPC, for interacting with the node's owner*
-      * *JDBC, allowing the node's owner to query the persistence layer*

    * *The node's functionality is extended by installing CorDapps in the plugin registry*